 Using My Motives To Counter Overqualified

 My second opportunity was in the telecom area.
 But this was a totally different technology.
 One that I always had interest in, Wireless.
 My career had been in the traditional and dying old-school land-line telephone network.
-This position offered training about wireless technology and I get paid while doing it.
+This position offered training about wireless technology.
+Best of all I get paid while doing it.

-It was also in my town within 4 miles of my house.
+Another plus, it was in my town within 4 miles of my house.
 I retired as a lead engineer working in a Network Operations Center (NOC).
 This was going in full-time as a Wireless NOC Technician.
-I was interviewed by the manager and I thought it was going well.
+I was interviewed by the manager and I thought it went well.
 It then got to the “overqualified” concern.
-I simply ran down my list of reasons why I really wanted the opportunity.
+I simply ran down my list of reasons why I wanted the opportunity.

 My Counter to Overqualified